crystal-lang/crystal-website/_posts/2017-10-27-diploid-and-crystal.md

 description: "At Diploid, we have been using Crystal for quite some time now.
 We would like to share our experience in this interview, answering questions relevant to companies wanting to use Crystal for production."
 company: Diploid
 ---
 > _This guest post is an interview that Ivo Balbaert had with Peter Schols from [**Diploid**](http://www.diploid.com/) about their Crystal in Production story.
-This interview will also be part of the [**Programming Crystal** book](https://pragprog.com/book/crystal/crystal) that Ivo is writting - and we can't wait to read!_
+This interview will also be part of the [**Programming Crystal** book](https://pragprog.com/book/crystal/crystal) that Ivo is writing - and we can't wait to read!_
 >
 > _We'd like to thank both of them for taking the time to share their experience, and to invite any other companies or individuals using Crystal in a production environment to share theirs too - [**reach out**](/community/) if you'd like to!_